 Anyone who is related to an addict has asked what the best way of going about supporting a family member in their addiction is.

 Addiction is often called a family disease.
-This is due to the fact that an addict’s using affects everyone in their life.
+This is due to the fact that an addict’s use affects everyone in their life.
 A person in active addiction must tell themselves many lies in order to justify their addiction.
 One of the biggest lies an addict must convince themselves of is that they aren’t hurting anyone else.
 Sadly, their families are often forced to sit by and watch helplessly as they destroy themselves.
 Sleepless nights filled with worry over where their loved one is and whether or not they’ll live through the night is, sadly, a usual occurrence for a family member of an addict.
 However, there is another way.

 Supporting a family member in their addiction can be tricky.